QiuYukang/5G-LENA/doc/source/nr-module.rst

 Power allocation
 ================
-In the simulator, we assume a uniform power allocation over the whole set of RBs that conform the bandwidth of the BWP.
+In the simulator, we have two types/models for power allocation.
+The first model assumes a uniform power allocation over the whole set of RBs that conform the bandwidth of the BWP.
 That is, power per RB is fixed.
 However, if a RB is not allocated to any data transmission, the transmitted power there is 0, and no interference is generated in that RB.
+The second model assumes a uniform power allocation over the active set of RBs, i.e., over the set of RBs used by the transmitter (e.g., gNB in DL or UE in UL).
+In this case, the power per RB is the same over the active RBs, but it is not fixed over different slots, as it depends on the actual number of RBs being used for the transmission.
+The model to use can be configured through the attribute ``PowerAllocationType`` at NrGnbPhy and NrUePhy.

 Interference model